ndhays/redux-cablecar/README.md

 This creates a circular message flow between the client (Redux) and the server (ActionCable).

 However if `optimistic: true` is in the action (`action.optimistic`) then the action will be sent to both the Rails Server, *and* the client's Redux reducers immediately afterwards.
-These are considered 'optimistic' updates since when news comes back from the server it may contradict what has already been sent. *Use with caution!*
+These are considered 'optimistic' updates since when news comes back from the server it may conflict with what the client has already done. *Use with caution!*

 **optimistic action:**
-`--> CLIENT dispatches action --> middleware sends it to the server and on thru the middleware simultaneously --> CLIENT & SERVER`
+`--> CLIENT dispatches action --> middleware sends it to the server (in addition to the next middleware) simultaneously --> CLIENT & SERVER`

 ## #perform